jonnonz1/nz-statute-book/acts/public/2002/climate-change-response-act-2002.md

   (f) in the case of a penalty imposed under sections 134A to 134D, whether the penalty was imposed for behaviour that was grossly careless or behaviour that was knowing.
 (1C) In subsection (1A), qualifying penalty means—
   (a) a penalty imposed under section 134; or
-  (b) a penalty imposed under sections 134A to 134D, if the EPA is satisfied that the penalty was imposed for behaviour that was grossly careless or knowing.
+  (b) a penalty imposed under sections 134A to 134D, if the EPA is satisfied that the penalty was imposed for behaviour that was grossly careless or knowing; or
+  (c) a penalty imposed under section 190E or 190H.
 (2) The EPA—
   (a) must publish the information specified in subsections (1) to (1B) as soon as practicable after the end of the reporting year; and
   (b) may publish the information specified in subsections (1) to (1B), in whole or in part, at any other time and in whatever manner and format that the EPA considers appropriate.